-The 21st century requires us to develop critical thinking, high level problem-solving skills and engagement with complex scientific concepts - both natural and virtual.
-Research also suggests that children's creativity and imagination is enhanced when engaged with a range of traditional and multimodal play-spaces, for example using technologies such as robotic toys.
+The 21st century requires us to develop children's critical thinking, problem-solving and resiliency related behaviours.
+Engaging children in STEM-based play can enable these skills.
+Research also suggests that children's creativity and inquiry behaviours are enhanced when engaged with a range of traditional and multimodal (text, visual, kinaesthetic, digital touch) ways of playful learning, for example using technologies such as robotic toys.

-- Evidence-based research to support young children's creativity
+- Evidence-based learning activities to support young children's STEM-based play

 When and where

-This program is designed for staff working in early childhood education who want to extend their understanding of technology-based pedagogical practices to promote children’s 21st century skills such as creativity and inquiry.
+This program is designed for staff, professionals, and educational leaders working in early childhood education who want to understand how to integrate STEM-based play in their pedagogical practices.

-There is no assessment associated with this course.
+There is no assessment associated with this program.

 You will receive a Certificate of Completion from the Faculty of Education, Monash University.